getify/You-Dont-Know-JS/up & going/ch2.md

 The return value from the `typeof` operator is always one of six (seven as of ES6!) string values.
 That is, `typeof "abc"` returns `"string"`, not `string`.

-Notice how the `a` variable holds every different type of value, and that despite appearances, `typeof a` is not asking for the "type of `a`", but rather for the "type of the value currently in `a`".
-That's because only values have types in JavaScript; variables are just simple containers for those values.
+Notice how in this snippet the `a` variable holds every different type of value, and that despite appearances, `typeof a` is not asking for the "type of `a`", but rather for the "type of the value currently in `a`".
+Only values have types in JavaScript; variables are just simple containers for those values.

 `typeof null` is an interesting case, because it errantly returns `"object"`, when you'd expect it to return `"null"`.

+**Warning:** This is a long-standing bug in JS, but one which is likely never going to be fixed.
+Too much code on the web relies on the bug and thus fixing it would cause a lot more bugs!

 Also, note `a = undefined`.
-There we're explicitly setting `a` to this `undefined` value, but that is behaviorally no different from a variable that has no value set yet, like with the `var a;` line.
-There's actually several ways that a variable can get to this "undefined" value state, including functions which return no values and usage of the `void` operator.
+We're explicitly setting `a` to this `undefined` value, but that is behaviorally no different from a variable that has no value set yet, like with the `var a;` line at the top of the snippet.
+A variable can get to this "undefined" value state in several different ways, including functions which return no values and usage of the `void` operator.

 The `object` type refers to a compound value where you can set properties that each hold their own values of any type.
 This is perhaps one of the most useful value types in all of JavaScript.